 Jive Mother Mary

-Standing Room Only.
-To dine with us before the show, please make a reservation for the club before show time by calling: 212-255-4544.
+To dine with us before the show, upstairs in main dining room, please make a reservation by calling: 212-255-4544.
 We suggest making a 6/6:30pm reservation.
-At 8pm you'll be invited to hang at the bar while we remove the tables for an SRO show.
+At 8:30pm you'll be able to enter the club.

 All sales final.
 No refunds or exchanges.